r-thomson/Nightfall/README.md

 ### Hiding Nightfall

 If you’d like to hide Nightfall from your menu bar without quitting the app, you can do so by holding the Command key and dragging the icon out of the menu bar.
-To reveal Nightfall’s again, re-open the app while it’s still running.
+To reveal Nightfall again, re-open the app while it’s still running.

 ### Updating Nightfall